-Project description and goals: Update the current radios to multi-band AFRRCS compatible radios to effectively communicate with RCMP and other response agencies.
+Project description & goals: Update the current radios to multi-band AFRRCS compatible radios to effectively communicate with RCMP and other response agencies.

 Catch Basin Replacement Program

-Project description and goals: Using condition assessment data, prioritize and complete catch basin repairs or replacement as budget permits.
+Project description & goals: Using condition assessment data, prioritize and complete catch basin repairs or replacement as budget permits.

 Conversion to Electronic Forms Project

-Project description and goals: Electronic forms which can be filled out and submitted from any ToB mobile device.
+Project description & goals: Electronic forms which can be filled out and submitted from any ToB mobile device.

 Financial Software Update

-Project description and goals: Update of financial software to current version including training for staff on the software.
+Project description & goals: Update of financial software to current version including training for staff on the software.

 Current Status: Substantially complete.
 Administration is exploring options for the replacement of our job costing software with the remaining budget in order to better support ongoing service benchmarking.

 Information Governance Master Plan Implementation

-Project description and goals: In 2015 council accepted the Information Governance Master Plan as a guiding document for the Town’s information governance program.
+Project description & goals: In 2015 council accepted the Information Governance Master Plan as a guiding document for the Town’s information governance program.
 The plan is a multi-year, multi-phase forward roadmap to achieve an essentially complaint information management.
 The capital project approved in 2017 is for expenditures for electronic content management (ECM) and electronic records and document management systems (EDRMS) systems.
 This budget includes implementation of a pilot group to test the software.

 Public Art Exhibit Project

-Project Description and Goals: Commission 4 artworks for 4 ½–year temporal exhibition at Bear Street Mall and Banff Town Hall; proceed with fabrication of all artwork exhibition materials/hardware and required installation.
+Project Description & Goals: Commission 4 artworks for 4 ½–year temporal exhibition at Bear Street Mall and Banff Town Hall; proceed with fabrication of all artwork exhibition materials/hardware and required installation.

 River Ribbon Public Art Project

-Project description and goals: Commission new permanent art installation, River Ribbon by Alexander Caldwell;
+Project description & goals: Commission new permanent art installation, River Ribbon by Alexander Caldwell;

 Current Status: Project is 90% complete.
 Data transfer to new system is complete and on-line registration launched in the fall of 2018.
 All programs, services and facilities are now housed in the new system.
-Flex registration for children and youth programs is the only element still being processed in Class as we await the module development from BookKing (currently underway).
-A few remaining equipment pieces to support the new drop in punch passes and any supporting technology related to the child/youth program flex registration are still to be purchased in 2019 as we assess our needs for these supplementary pieces to best support the new system.
+Flex registration for children and youth programs is the only element still being processed in CLASS as we await the module development from BookKing (currently underway).
+Remaining equipment purchased in 2019 and the launch of Flex Reg is scheduled for January of 2020.

-Project description and goals: Town–wide wayfinding installation to enhance visitor experience.
+Project description & goals: Town–wide wayfinding installation to enhance visitor experience.

 Storm Water Consulting Design

-Project description and goals: consultation and survey work to identify underlying issues causing ponding during heavy rain events and/or snow melt in several areas of town
+Project description & goals: consultation and survey work to identify underlying issues causing ponding during heavy rain events and/or snow melt in several areas of town

 Town Entrance Sign Enhancement

-Project description and goals: construction of a crossing and traffic calming by the Banff sign at the Fenlands
+Project description & goals: construction of a crossing and traffic calming by the Banff sign at the Fenlands

 DEER (Coyote) LANE

-Project description and goals: Construction of 131 below-market rental units – designed to meet or exceed priorities of liveability, environmental performance, Banff Design Guidelines, ease of maintenance, construction and operating costs.
+Project description & goals: Construction of 131 below-market rental units – designed to meet or exceed priorities of liveability, affordability, environmental performance, Banff Design Guidelines, ease of maintenance, construction and operating costs.
 Project to be self-funding - without the need for a tax subsidy.

 - The project was completed on schedule and is currently under budget.